galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >
 >    > ### {% icon tip %} Appliance tips
 >    >
->    >  - `pull` is only needed the first time, or if there is a newer version available of the base `docker-galaxy-stable` images or of the toolfactory-configurator.
+>    >  - `docker-compose pull` and making the local export directory *are only needed the first time*.
->    >  - Add `-d` at the end of the `docker-compose` command to detach the terminal so you can keep working - but only after watching the process the first time.
+>    >  - Add `-d` at the end of the `docker-compose up` command to detach the terminal so you can keep working - but only after watching the process the first time.
 >    >      - It is important to wait until the server stops sending log messages before you first log in.
 That means everything is ready.
 The first startup is very complex and takes time.
 >    >  - For the first time start, watching the startup process logs reveals a lot of interesting activity.
 >    >      - You will learn a lot about how a Galaxy server works and see when the Appliance is ready to use.